tdpg20232a/final-project-bali-aga/Design.md

 - It is hypothesized that the interactive VR museum will result in higher user engagement, better understanding and retention of the information, and higher usability scores compared to the non-interactive VR museum.

 ### Independent Variables
 - **Type of Museum Exhibit:** This variable includes the two different virtual museum settings that will be compared.
-- **Interface Design:** Specific design of interaction of the VR application that varies between the two museums.
+We will differentiate design of interaction of the VR application between the two museums.

 ### Dependent Variables
 - **Time to Complete the Tour:** This measures how long it takes participants to complete the virtual museum tour.